mdernovoi/data-analysis-platform/docs/provision.md

     In this step, all runtime files are searched for the `{{TODO:REPLACE}}` placeholder, and all occurrences are printed to the console.

     Carefully review the command output and replace all placeholder occurrences with reasonable values.
-For a description of the purpose of individual files, please reference the [architecture guide](architecture.md).
+For a description of the purpose of individual files, please reference the [architecture](architecture.md) and [files and directories](files_and_directories.md) guides.

     > :warning: **NOTE**: The default installation of the Data Analysis Platform is not secured by TLS.
 Thus, placeholders in the `fullchain.pem`, `dhparam.pem`, and `privkey.pem` files do not have to be replaced with actual values.
     >